 How to Separate Bills from Spending Money with Three Pools | AYM™

 It is easy to see why households feel overwhelmed by the time payday rolls around.
-People are taught to open one bank account and deposit all your hard-earned cash into it.
+Likely, you were taught to open one bank account and deposit all your hard-earned cash into it.
 From this account, you pay all your bills, spend your weekly money, and try to save a little.
 You are always hoping there is enough left over at the end of the month to survive.
 Every day is a guessing game as to whether you will have the funds to cover the next bill.
 This forces your brain into high alert trying to track bill payments and spending money all at the same time.
 This constant battle over your money strips away your peace of mind.
 The secret to permanently shutting down this mental fatigue is to restructure your money into three distinct cash pools: a secure bill-paying pool to lock down your essentials, a daily living and leisure pool to fund your lifestyle, and a dedicated savings pool to anchor your stability.

 The first step in taking control of your cash flow requires building a secure wall around your fixed responsibilities by establishing your bill-paying pool, which I call your "Fortress" account.
-This is a separate checking account at your bank which has no debit cards or checks attached to it so you can never accidentally dip into it.
+This separate checking account at your bank has no debit cards or checks attached to it so you can never accidentally dip into it.
 It is a "hands off" account that collects 100% of your earnings every pay period.
 You use your bank's bill pay system to pay your rent, mortgage, utilities, and debt payments from this account alone.
-This Fortress accounts collects your earnings, pays your bills, and funnels money into the other two pools.
+This Fortress account collects your earnings, pays your bills, and funnels money into the other two pools.

 Are You Ready to Put the Three Pools to Work for You?